Cian911/billy-ai/README.md

 ## ⚡ Usage Example

-Here’s a minimal setup that plays audio via I²S and taps the stream to measure its level:
+Here’s a minimal setup that plays audio via I²S and taps the stream to measure its level (assuming you are using an ESP32-S3):

 ```yaml
 speaker: